snakemake/snakefmt/README.md

   SRC specifies directories and files to format.
 Directories will be searched for file names that conform to the include/exclude patterns provided.

+  Files are modified in-place by default; use diff, check, or  `snakefmt - < Snakefile` to avoid this.

 Options:
   -l, --line-length INT  Lines longer than INT will be wrapped.  [default: 88]